T-Rumibul/command-handler-discord/README.md

-  args // args without command names and alises see https://www.npmjs.com/package/discord-cmd-parser cmd // there will be the test_2 command object cmds // array of commands, that are the chain to invoked command, in that case there will be [test command object, test_2 command object] exec(caller: GuildMember) //  will invoke exec function from test_2 command }
+  args // args without command names and alises see https://www.npmjs.com/package/discord-cmd-parser cmd // there will be the test_2 command object cmds // array of commands, that are the chain to invoked command, in that case there will be [test command object, test_2 command object] exec(caller: GuildMember, ?customArgs: any) //  will invoke exec function from test_2 command }

 ```